 - 1. Home education programs shall adhere to the provisions of Florida Statutes.
 The parent is not required to hold a valid regular Florida teaching certificate. - 2.
-The following provisions shall govern home education programs: - A. The parent, as defined by 1002.01, F.S., shall - 1.
-Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
+The following provisions shall govern home education programs: - A. The parent, as defined by 1002.01, F.S., shall - a) Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
 The notice shall be signed by the parent, and include the names, addresses, and birth dates of all children who shall be enrolled in the program.
-The Superintendent shall accept the notice and immediately register the home education program upon receipt of the notice.
-Copies of applicable Florida Statutes and the home education policy will be given to the parent and a conference to discuss the requirements will be held with the parent. - 2.
-Maintain a portfolio of records and materials for a period of two (2) years.
-Contents of the portfolio shall include - a.
-A log made contemporaneously with the instruction, which designates by title the reading material being used; and - b.
-Samples of any writings, worksheets, workbooks, or creative materials used or developed by the student.
+Copies of applicable Florida Statutes and the home education policy will be given to the parent and a conference to discuss the requirements will be held with the parent.
+The notice shall be filed in the district school superintendent's office within 30 days of the establishment of the home education program.
+A written notice of termination of the home education program shall be filed in the district school superintendent's office within 30 days after said termination. - b) Maintain a portfolio of records and materials for a period of two (2) years.
+Contents of the portfolio shall include